bengtmartensson/AGirs/README.md

 * What about Girs4Lirc?

-This is a version of Girs, optimized for Lirc, using the "girs" driver by yours truly.
-This can be checkout with the command
+This is a version of Girs, "optimized" for Lirc, using the Lirc
+<code>girs</code> driver by yours truly.
+At the time of this writing,
+it is not yet found in the
+released Lirc, but in the "master" branch in its Sourceforge repository, which can be checkout with the command

-<pre>git clone -b girs-driver https://bengtmartensson@git.code.sf.net/u/bengtmartensson/lirc</pre>
+<pre>git clone git://git.code.sf.net/p/lirc/git lirc-git</pre>

-Basically, the program is a version of AGirs supporting TRANSMIT, NON_MOD, RECEIVE, LED, LCD, DECODE (only to the LCD), TRANSMITTERS (only a dummy implementation).
+Basically, the program is a stripped-down version of AGirs supporting TRANSMIT, NON_MOD, RECEIVE, LED, LCD, DECODE (only to the LCD), TRANSMITTERS (only a dummy implementation).
 Documentation is found with the Lirc driver, in the file <code>girs_driver.html</code>.